 - The outsole has flex grooves for flexibility.

 - OG versions of the Nike Air Huarache are almost always sold out in minutes.

-- Some of the oldest releases that have Tinker Hatfield’s signature is the holy grail of thousands of sneakerheads.
+- Some of the oldest releases that have Tinker Hatfield’s signature are the holy grail of thousands of sneakerheads.

-- Buyers can choose the type of upper material they want as it is available in various materials depending on the color.
+- Buyers can choose the type of upper material they want as depending on the color.